typelevel/doobie/doc/src/main/tut/02-Toolkit.md

 ### Low and High

+**doobie** provides two APIs intended for different audiences.

 The **low-level API** in `doobie.free` provides a direct 1:1 mapping to the underlying JDBC API, giving library implementors a pure functional wrapper for the full JDBC 4.0 API.
-This API provides no resource safety, null checking, or type mapping, and exposes lifetime-managed JDBC objects, so coding at this level still requires a great deal of care.
+This API provides no resource safety, `NULL` checking, or type mapping; and it directly exposes lifetime-managed JDBC objects; programs written at this level have desirable compositional properties but still require a great deal of care.

 The **high-level API** in `doobie.hi` (implemented entirely in terms of the low-level API) provides a safe subset of the JDBC API.
 Programs written with this API have no access to the underlying JDBC objects and cannot leak references.
-Other features of this API include:
+Features of this API include:

-- Typeclass-based mapping of scalar, array, and vendor-specific types to column values.
+- Typeclass-based mapping of scalar, array, and vendor-specific types to columns.
-- Nullability is represented by `Option`; Scala `null` cannot be observed.
-- Typeclass-based mapping of product types to columns.
+- Typeclass-based mapping of product types to rows.
+- Trivial custom two-way row/column mapping via invariant functors.
+- Nullability via `Option` (Scala `null` cannot be observed).
 - Proper enumerated types for all JDBC constants.
-- Result sets appear as scalaz streams.
+- Result sets as scalaz streams.
 - Typesafe string interpolator for SQL literals.

 As noted above, the types used for both APIs are identical; the difference lies only in the exposed constructors.
 This means that a program otherwise written in the `doobie.hi` API can use constuctors from `doobie.free` to implement advanced or vendor-specific behavior directly, without translation or lifting.